Version33/ableton-linux/README.md

 of products a first-class Linux citizen, with zero compromises.

-It is also absolutely **not affiliated with or endorsed in any way by Ableton GmbH** and respects the Ableton terms of service.
+It is also absolutely **not affiliated with or endorsed in any way by Ableton AG** and respects the Ableton terms of service.

 [Download the latest installer](https://github.com/shibco/ableton-linux/releases/latest/download/install-ableton-latest.run)